ShaneK2/inVtero.net/README.md

 ## Goals
 To refrain from using OS logical structures to support memory analysis.
 It's likely that most OS layer structures, data, code and objects may be manipulated by an attacker to misdirect an analyst’s efforts.

+Upcoming functionality to render an integrity map for code pages that can be mapped back to cryptographically secure block/page hash values (i.e. SHA256 or TIGER192).
+Our results indicate pre-win10 verification rates over 99%, post win10 volatile memory is virtually 100% attestable.
+This eliminates substantional guess work and unkown's due to traditional manual handling/review/dissassembly of memory when attempting to detect/analyze multi-gigabytes of input.